Sotatek-ChinhVu/smart-test/README.md

 # emr-cloud-be
-# Backend SMART-Karte Web application
+# Backend Smart-Karte Web application

 ## How to install
 Clone project to local using git command or download a zip file